Sarah0Haras/Bellabeat-Case-Study/README.md

 * Somewhat active - 7,500 to 9,999 steps per day
 * Active - more than 10,000 steps per day

-Finding teh average of daily steps, daily calories and daily sleep in mintues
+Finding the average of daily steps, daily calories and daily sleep in minutes
 ```sql
 SELECT
 ID, AVG(TotalSteps) AS Avg_Daily_Steps,AVG(Calories) AS Avg_Daily_Calories,